lala-hakobyan/tech-knowledge-base/frontend-fullstack/architecture-frontend.md

 - **Observer Pattern**
    - Defines a one-to-many dependency between objects so that when one object (the "subject") changes state, all its dependents (the "observers") are notified and updated automatically.
-   - **Use Cases:** Event-driven systems, state management, and scenarios where changes in one part of the application need to trigger updates in other, independent parts.<br>
+   - **Use Cases:** Event-driven systems, state management, and scenarios where changes in one part of the application need to trigger updates in other, independent parts.

 - **Publisher/Subscriber Pattern (Pub/Sub)**
    - Similar to Observer but with a clearer separation.
 Publishers send messages to a "channel" or "topic" without knowing which subscribers will receive them.
 Subscribers listen to specific channels.
    - **Use Cases:** Decoupled communication between components, especially in larger applications or when integrating with external services.

 ### UI Design Patterns
 These patterns focus on effective ways to structure and manage individual UI components, promoting reusability, testability, and clear separation of concerns at the component level.